cniblock/Project_1/README.md

 ### Services.

 * What the services company can provide.
 * 2 sections, one showing personal services and the other section showing business services.
+* Both sections have an unordered list of services.

 ![Screenshot of services page](readme-images/services-readme.jpg)